 - Love of nature and animal welfare

-- Willingness to learn and patience to observe
+- Willingness to learn and the patience to observe

 - Fluency in spoken and written English

-- Students of biology, zoology and veterinary medicine are particularly welcomed but this is by no means a requirement
+- Students of biology, zoology and veterinary medicine are particularly welcome but this is by no means a requirement

-Given that the most active times for our animals and their predators is very early in the morning and late at night, your work hours will sometimes be irregular, however we will make sure that there is a good balance between work and free time.
+Given that our animals and their predators are most active very early in the morning and late at night, your working hours will sometimes be irregular.
+However, we will make sure that there is a good balance between work and free time.

-- Closely monitor specific animals to give them the best possible care and chance to thrive in their new home
+- closely monitor specific animals to give them the best possible care and a chance to thrive in their new home

-While you will be expected to work five days per week, you will have plenty of free time to explore the surrounding area on the mountain bikes that we provide and are also able to visit nearby towns and tourist attractions.
+While you will be expected to work five days per week, you will have plenty of free time to explore the surrounding area on mountain bikes that we provide and also to visit nearby towns and tourist attractions.

 Other things to do and see: